-Standard 12.5, adopted in 1986, brought the cases cited above to the attention of title examiners.
-It is now well settled that a money judgment filed with the county clerk does not create a lien on an oil and gas leasehold.
-Therefore, it is not necessary to use the same approach against a leasehold estate as would be used against a surface or mineral interest owner in the property.
+This Standard which was adopted in 1986 brought the cases cited above into full view of title examiners.
+It is well settled that a money judgment filed with the county clerk does not create a lien on an oil and gas leasehold.
+It is not necessary, therefore, to use the same approach against a leasehold estate as would be used against a surface or mineral interest owner in the property.
 Until an actual execution is made on the leasehold estate, the estate could be sold to an owner with knowledge of the money judgment prior to the institution of an execution for sale.
 This is particularly useful in the Purchase Opinion, where a money judgment is filed against the seller's name.

+N. TES 13.8 UNENFORCEABLE MORTGAGES AND MARKETABLE TITLE

-N. Standard 13.8.
-Unenforceable Mortgages and Marketable Title (adopted 1980; last amended 1986)
+13.8 Unenforceable Mortgages And Marketable Title